 Heart valve disorders Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
-Each ventricle has... read more —narrowing (stenosis) of a valve, which hinders blood flow through the heart, or leakage of blood backward (regurgitation) through a valve—can cause heart failure.
+Each ventricle has... read more —narrowing (stenosis) of a valve, which hinders blood flow through the heart, or leakage of blood backward (regurgitation or insufficiency) through a valve—can cause heart failure.
 Both stenosis and regurgitation of a valve can severely stress the heart, so that over time, the heart enlarges and cannot pump adequately.

 An abnormal connection (for example, ventricular septal defect Atrial and Ventricular Septal Defects Atrial and ventricular septal defects are holes in the walls (septa) that separate the heart into the left and right sides.
 Holes can be present in the walls of the heart between the upper heart... read more ) between the heart chambers can allow blood to recirculate within the heart, increasing the workload of the heart, and thus can cause heart failure.